-Sub mitting or changing a d capacity request and confirming departure as part of the train path service.
+Subr mitting or changing a capacity request and confirming departure as part of the train path service.
 Availability of service desk: 7x24 hours.
-Availability of facility: 7x24 hours (subject to fixed maintenance periods).
+DONNA Availability of facility: 7x24 hours (subject to fixed maintenance periods).
 Availability of helpdesk: during working days from 07:30 - 17:30.
 Submit capacity requests according to TSI TAF/TAP standard Possibility to submit capacity requests according to the TSI TAF/TAP standard.
-Order Portal (Orderportaal) Access to the capacity requests option within the web-based application GMS 224 , which runs on an Internet browser supported by ProRail.
-3.1.2 Technical characteristics My Trains (Mijn Treinen) Access to the My Trains option within the web-based application GMS, which runs on a Internet browser.
-DONNA An authorisation 225 (DONNA user account and a Citrix account, per user) providing access to the application, and use of the functionalities granted within the scope of the authorisation.
+Order Portal (Orderportaal) Access to the capacity requests option within the web-based application GMS 233 , which runs on an Internet browser supported by ProRail.
+3.1.2 Technical characteristics My Trains (Mijn Treinen) Access to the My Trains option within the web-based application GMS, which runs on an Internet browser.
+DONNA An authorisation 234 (DONNA user account and a Citrix account, per user) providing access to the application, and use of the functionalities granted within the scope of the authorisation.
 3.1.3 Planned changes There are no planned changes.
-T 4.
-User costs 4.1 Information related to the user charge The listed ICT and information services are provided from the train path service, see section 5.3.1 Train path .
-4.2 Information relating to the discount on the user charge N/A 5.
-User conditions Legal requirements Submit capacity requests according to TSI TAF/TAP standard Order Portal and My Trains The access and service level agreements are part of the Access Agreement, the model of which can be found on the ProRail website .
-5.1 DONNA Any hardware and software modifications are for the user's account (e.g., installation of software for Citrix, Adobe Acrobat Reader, make own systems suitable for standard interface and/or increase hard disk capacity).
-Use of DONNA is subject to the procedures laid down by ProRail.
+4. User costs The listed ICT and information services are provided from the train path service, see 1 1 1 Information related to the user charge section 5.3.1 Train path.
+MultiFactorAuthorisation based on a Microsoft account can be used for access to the Order Portal and My Trains.
+Costs are charged to the titleholder by Microsoft for business use of a Microsoft account.
+4.2 Information relating to the discount on the user charge N/A Ü 5.
+User conditions Submit capacity requests according to TSI TAF/TAP standard Order Portal and My Trains The access and service level agreements are part of the Access Agreement, the model of which can be found on the ProRail website .
+5.1 Legal requirements DONNA Any hardware and software modifications are for the user's account (e.g., installation of software for Citrix, Adobe Acrobat Reader, make own systems suitable for standard interface and/or increase hard disk capacity).
+2094.
+1044 Use of DONNA is subject to the procedures laid down by ProRail.
 Employees of a titleholder with an Access Agreement or Capacity Agreement will be granted an entry account to use DONNA on condition that the employee in question has successfully completed the VVRV exam.
 If this service is terminated, further consultation with ProRail is necessary to ensure that applications can be processed in a different manner.
-This is because of ProRail's staffin capacity.
-5.2 Technical requirements made of railway vehicles N/A 5.3 Independent use N/A 5.4 IT systems Submit capacity requests according to TSI TAF/TAP standard Communication exclusively takes place between the Common Interface of ProRail the Common Interface of the railway undertaking.
+This is because of ProRail's staffing capacity.
+Technical requirements made of railway vehicles If this service is terminated, further consultation with ProRail is necessary to ensure that applications can be processed in a different manner.
+This is because of ProRail's staffing 5.2 Technical requirements made of railway vehicles Independent use If this service is terminated, further consultation with ProRail is necessary to ensure that applications can be processed in a different manner.
+This is because of ProRail's staffing capacity.